 I used 10 x avocado seeds and I filled my pot with quite a bit of water (enough to dye 4-5 linen napkins).
-Also, my linens were already a pale oatmeal shade (not white) but I actually just wanted to lightly tint them pink so they had a pretty blush tone.
+Also, my linens were already a pale oatmeal shade (not white) but I just wanted to lightly tint them pink.
+Enough so they had a pretty blush tone.

-Avocados are perfect to use for dyeing fabrics as they contain a natural mordant which means they will naturally help the dye bind to the fabric without any additives.
-This means the colour is less likely to fade, even after washing.
+Avocados are perfect to use for dyeing fabrics as they contain a natural mordant.
+This means they will naturally help the dye bind to the fabric without any additives and the colour is less likely to fade after washing.

 Here’s what I did and how they turned out!

 I pre-soaked the napkins in water then filled a large pot 3/4 full of water, added the washed avocado seeds and let it boil for about an hour (after about 30-40mins I did top the water up a little).
-While the pot was boiling I found that you can also use the avocado skins as well!
-So, given I was a little bit light on for seeds, I added all the skins from the 10 avocados (giving them a quick wash first to make sure there was no green bits left).
+While the pot was boiling, I also added all the skins from the 10 avocados as these also have tannins and can be used for dyeing fabric too.

 After about an hour, I turned the burner off, removed all the seeds and skins and added the 4 napkins to the pot of liquid (which was looking more orange than pink) with a plate on top to keep the napkins fully submerged (so they would colour evenly)…. and I waited.
 And waited.
 Another hour passed with them sitting in the liquid and they weren’t changing colour.
 So I just left them in the pot and got on with dinner.
 And every 30-60 mins I would turn the burner back on and bring it back up to the boil.